hazelcast/hazelcast-jet-code-samples/tensorflow-integration/README.md

 TensorFlow provides two ways of running models:
 - In-process: load the model into memory and execute it
-- in ModelServer: a request-response based service that executes the model and can also handle multiple versions of models etc. The calls can be made using gRPC or through a REST API.
+- In ModelServer: a request-response based service that executes the model and can also handle multiple versions of the models etc. The calls can be made using gRPC or through a REST API.

-Each way has pros and cons and they are beyond the scope of this sample.
+Each way has pros and cons and discussion of them is beyond the scope of this sample.

 As a sample, we took the IMDB Movie Reviews Dataset as provided by the TensorFlow Keras Datasets.
 We train the model as described in a